foewebteam/bootstrap-theme/README.md

-# Faculty of Environment WordPress Bootstrap Theme
+# Faculty of Environment WordPress Bootstrap Theme (WIP)

 This is a complete re-working of the standard Bootstrap theme for Faculty of Environment research sites developed in WordPress.